Botox Wrinkle Prevention

 The underlying skin, hides all of your facial muscles and they contract daily, cause a pleating of the overlying skin, and then, as anyone can see, you’re frowning.

 After years of crinkling and wrinkling, those glabellar lines start to stay present longer and can become more visible.
 For most women, whose faces tend to be more animated than men’s, and whose skin is typically more delicate, these lines may appear exaggerated and can become permanently marked into the skin.

-How Wrinkle Lines are Formed?
+How DO Wrinkle Lines Form?

 Wrinkle lines are the dynamic wrinkles between the brows caused by the contraction of corrugator and/or procerus muscles.

 Movement of corrugator and procerus muscles can cause the skin between the brows to crease.
 As skin becomes less elastic over time, repeated contraction of these muscles may create visible lines and wrinkles.

 Botox Cosmetic works on the muscles that cause Glabellar Lines

 Botox Cosmetic is injected directly into the corrugator and procerus muscles, where it enters the nerve endings to block the release of acetylcholine, the chemical that causes muscles to contract.
 Once the muscles are at rest, skin becomes smoother.

 In a Botox clinical study results were still visible up to 4 months later